 3. Choose a Business Name

 You’ll notice that I did not make this #1 on the list and that was intentional.
 While choosing a business name is important, some people get completely stuck in this section.
-Your business name is not the most important thing when starting up, and if you’re ever unsure of what to use, just use your own name.
+Your business name is not the most important thing when starting up, and if you’re ever unsure of what to use, just use your name until you decide on something more permanent.

+Choosing a business structure should not be taken lightly.
 It’s important to explore the different business structures available to you before making a decision.
-Whether you choose to operate as a sole proprietor, partnership, or corporation.
+You may choose to operate as a sole proprietor, partnership, or corporation.
 These will all have different legal and financial implications.
-For example, a sole proprietor is legally responsible for any damages in a company, while liability is limited to just the company if you’re incorporated.
+For example, a sole proprietor is legally responsible for any damages incurred by the company, while liability is limited to just the company, and not the operator(s) if you’re incorporated.

-Here are some tips on how to find them:
+Here are some tips on how to find the Best Lawyer & Accountant for your business:

 2. Hiring an Accountant for your Event Planning Business.